lxcreations/lxrpi/README.md

 ## Install

-*GIT is a prerequisite for this package to be use as intended.*
+*GIT is a prerequisite for this package to be used as intended.*

 To find out if you have git installed, RUN:
 ```which git```